 A charge of assault and battery on a family member, often called domestic violence, can cause problems even if you are never convicted.
-From the moment you're arrested, the rest of your life hangs in the balance.
+Different from a violent crime case, from the moment you're arrested, the rest of your life hangs in the balance.
 Your relationships with your friends, family, and coworkers may be altered even before your first appearance in court—and the damage only increases if you are found guilty of domestic violence.

 Consequences of a Domestic Assault Conviction